iliana-marquez/diana-vizvary/README.md

 - Programs:
     - Git: For version control.
-    - GitHub: For storing and deploying the project.
+    - GitHub: For storing, monitoring and deploying the project.
     - Canva: For wireframes' design and custom website elements such as backgroundless hero images.

 # Testing